slarkbot/slarkbot/README.md

  - Run `docker-compose up -d` to bring up the container.
  - Use `docker-compose down` to stop the database server.

+NOTE: If you already have a PostgreSQL server, you should utilize a different port.
+If you have trouble connecting to the container, it uses 5433 rather than the default 5432.
+Double check your connection info!

 ### With Standard PostgreSQL Server
  - Run `./scripts/standup_db.sh` from root of project directory